loopandlearn/OmniBLE/README.md

 #### When Open

-When the app is open, it will send a getStatus to the pod no later than 2:40 (mm:ss) after the last pod message was exchanged.
+When the app is open, it will send a getStatus to the pod 2:40 (mm:ss) after the last pod message was exchanged.
 This means the pod does not disconnect from BLE and remains available to the phone.

 This is true as long as the phone and pod are in-range while the app is open with phone unlocked.